-Enough of the whining status updates and plaintive tweets; no more ranting and raving about the economy; and please stop getting so road-rageful when the traffic lights are down.
-Cheer up with these 15 great reasons why load shedding is actually the best thing to happen right now.
+Let’s take a moment away from the whining status updates and plaintive tweets; the ranting and raving about the economy; the road rage when the traffic lights are down.
+Cheer up with these 15 great reasons why load shedding is actually pretty great.

 No power at home?
 No problem.
 Just head to one of these restaurants open for business during load shedding.